tasig87/polyhedron-rasterizer/README.md

 ## Description

 This project is a WORK IN PROGRESS showcase of a Python-based real-time 3D Rasterizer for Polyhedra.
 It began as an attempt at recreating an eyecatcher from the video game "The 25th Ward: The Silver Case", and pivoted into an experimental solid face rasterizer from scratch.
-PyGame is used solely as a display-out "drawing tool" for the time being, though the endgoal is for me to learn enough JavaScript to move the "drawing" process over to a much more portable/lightweight HTML file.
+PyGame is used solely as a display-out "drawing tool" for the time being, though the endgoal is for me to learn enough JavaScript to move the "drawing" process over to a portable HTML file.

 Shown below is what the library + demo file is currently capable of.